FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: The FOLD-R++ Algorithm

 {

 }

-Note that {\tt status(X,0)} means that person whose id is {\tt X} perished, while {\tt status(X,1)} means that person with id {\tt X} survived.
-Note that we don't have any rules generated for {\tt status(X,1)}, so we could add a rule: {\tt status(X,1) :- not status(X,0).} The above program achieves 0.94 accuracy, 0.97 precision, 0.93 recall, and 0.95 $F_1$ score, which is quite remarkable.
-Given a new data sample, the predicted answer for this data sample using the above answer set program can be efficiently produced by the s(CASP) system.
-The s(CASP) system can also produce a justification (a proof tree) for this prediction.
-Since s(CASP) is query driven, an example query such as {\tt ?- status(926, S)} which checks if passenger with id 926 perished or survived, will succeed if status of passenger 926 is indeed predicted as perished ({\tt S} is set to 0) by the model represented by the answer set program above.
-The s(CASP) system can provide a proof for each query.
-The English description for predicates is also needed to output the proof tree in human readable format.
-The meaning of predicates in English is given via the {\tt \#pred} declaration, as shown below via examples:
+The above program achieves 0.86 accuracy, 0.88 precision, 0.95 recall, and 0.91 $F_1$ score.
+Given a new data sample, the predicted answer for this data sample using the above logic program can be efficiently produced by the s(CASP) system \cite{scasp}.
+Since s(CASP) is query driven, an example query such as {\tt ?- income(30, Y)} which checks the income status of the person with ID 30, will succeed if the income is indeed predicted as less equal to 50K by the model represented by the logic program above.

+The s(CASP) system will also produce a justification (a proof tree) for this prediction query.
+It can even generate this proof tree in English, i.e., in a more human understandable form \cite{arias-justification}.
+The justification tree generated for the person with ID 30 is shown below:

 {

 }